Home - 30 Minute Recipes - Parchment Baked Cod with Tomatoes

 This post may contain affiliate links.
 Please read my disclosure policy.

-A super-simple, foolproof baked cod recipe perfect for entertaining!
-Flaky cod baked in parchment with Mediterranean flavors: thyme, tomatoes and fennel.
+This is a super-simple baked cod recipe perfect for a fuss-free dinner.
+Individual portions of flaky cod baked in parchment paper with flavors of the Mediterranean, including thyme, tomatoes and fennel.

 White cod fish fillets on brown parchment paper with sliced fennel bulb, cherry tomatoes, olive oil and thyme herb sprigs.